 In 1948, her novel, one of the most sublime of the Twentieth Century was published.
 From its opening line, "I write this sitting in the kitchen sink", I Capture the Castle is a captivating, joyous work of fiction.

-he set it in the 1930s, the theme of austerity was very relevant to the post-war readership and is still pertinent today.
+Although she set it in the 1930s, the theme of austerity was very relevant to the post-war readership and is still pertinent today.

 Crumble became a popular meal during World War II as an efficient way to spread out the flour ration.
 I think, therefore, that this might be a good meal for Zelda to serve to Dodie when she comes to dinner.